Fchery87/Rapid-CRM/docs/audit-ui.md

 Notes:
 - Request correlation: the web sends X-Request-ID which the API echoes back; use this for troubleshooting in logs/metrics.
+- API access from the web is centralized through a server proxy at `/api/proxy/...` which injects the JWT and X-Request-ID.
+Prefer using the helper functions in `apps/web/src/lib/api.ts`.

 ## Run Locally